 Bo is a graduate of the University of Georgia Terry College of Business with a Bachelor of Business Administration.
 Bo currently resides in Atlanta with his wife Leah and two children Tripp and Lillie.
 He is an active member in Northside Methodist Church, GA Chamber of Commerce, Lovett True Blue Leadership Georgia (2006) and Piedmont Driving Club.

-Edens Davis has strong issue-area expertise in economic development, transportation, natural resources, and agricultural policy and is a trusted advisor to key decision-makers across the state of Georgia.
+Edens Davis has strong issue-area expertise in economic development, transportation, natural resources, and health care policy and is a trusted advisor to key decision-makers across the state of Georgia.
 He utilizes his rare combination of extensive background in strategic and grassroots campaigns and actual public policy development and implementation to successfully achieve the diverse needs of his clients.

-April has a strong business background with experience managing millions of dollars in annual revenue for one of the nation’s largest specialty retailers to overseeing operations of her family’s construction company.
+April possesses a strong business background with experience managing millions of dollars in annual revenue for one of the nation’s largest specialty retailers to overseeing operations of her family’s construction company.
 In 2002 she had an opportunity to work in the Salisbury Campaign office for Elizabeth Dole’s successful US Senate Campaign.
 Two years later April worked in Lima, OH for the 2004 Bush/Cheney campaign.

 Capitol Resources, LLC founder, Clare Hester is recognized as one of Mississippi’s top lobbyists.
 She is a force at the Mississippi State Capitol, waging and winning multiple political and legislative campaigns each year for and against propositions on behalf of businesses and trade associations.